skupperproject/skupper-website/input/start/index.md

 <div class="code-label session-2">West</div>

     $ skupper init
-    Skupper is now installed in namespace 'west'.
-Use 'skupper status' to get more information.
+    Skupper is enabled for namespace "west" in interior mode.
+Status pending...
+It has no exposed services.
+    The site console url is:  <Console-URL>
+    The credentials for internal console-auth mode are held in secret: 'skupper-users'

 Now run the `skupper init` command in the East namespace.

 <div class="code-label session-1">East</div>

     $ skupper init --cluster-local
-    Skupper is now installed in namespace 'east'.
-Use 'skupper status' to get more information.
+    Skupper is enabled for namespace "east" in interior mode.
+Status pending...
+It has no exposed services.

 Note that using `--cluster-local` in East is done simply to make local development with Minikube easier.
 It's not required if your two